civicrm/org.civicrm.testapalooza/README.md

 }
 ```

-For end-to-end testing in different languages (eg Javascript, Ruby), it should be easy to write
+For end-to-end testing in different languages (eg Javascript, Ruby, Python), it should be easy to
-similar wrappers for the `cv` command.
+write similar wrappers.

 ## Wherephar art thou executable?

 To be more dynamic!

 There is no single URL, CMS, directory structure, or username/password shared by all Civi
 developers, so we can't use boilerplate config files.
-Configuring each test-suite in each
+And configuring each test-suite in each
 extension would get pretty tedious.

 The `cv` command performs a lookup of the Civi configuration details which: